- Choose the Editor: Start by selecting your preferred editor – Gutenberg Block Editor, Classic Editor, or a page builder like Divi or others.

 The classic WordPress editor is designed to keep everything simple and for basic things only.
 In contrast, Gutenberg and third-party WordPress editors such as Divi or Elementor take the WordPress page building experience to a whole new level and you can use these to create almost any type of layout you want.

 Plus, with advanced WordPress page builder plugins, you can build right on the page (this is called the front end) in real-time instead of building on the WordPress dashboard (back end) and constantly switching between editor and preview.

 How to Edit WordPress Site with Page Builders

 The new Gutenberg Block Editor that comes with newer versions of WordPress is great for blog posts and basic page layouts.
-But it’s not designed to build advanced and more complex pages like a professional looking homepage or a landing page.
+But it’s not designed to build advanced and more complex pages like a professional-looking homepage or sophisticated landing pages out of the box.